 The full texts of these sources are often copyrighted to news agencies/publishers.
-If you need to obtain access to the full text of reports, you will either need to re-download them from Factiva/Lexis Nexis or other relevant source provider.5 number_of_sources Number of total sources containing information for an event that were consulted. integer Note that this variable is only available for data collected for 2013 - 2016, and for recently revised events.
-For older data, - 1.
-Note that -1 does NOT mean information on the source is missing; reference to the source material is ALWAYS available in the source_article field. source_article References to the names, dates and titles of the source material from which information on the event is gathered. text A reference to at least one source material is available for all events.
-This variable is highly streamlined for information collected in 2013 - 2015, and less so for older data.
+If you need to obtain access to the full text of reports, you will either need to re-download them from Factiva/Lexis Nexis or other relevant source provider.5 number_of_sources Number of total sources containing information for an event that were consulted.
+Note that this variable is available for all data collected after 2014, for most data collected in 2013 and for recently revised events.
+For older data, -1.
+Note that -1 does NOT mean information on the source is missing; reference to the source material is ALWAYS available in the source_article field. integer source_article References to the names, dates and titles of the source material from which information on the event is gathered.
+A reference to at least one source material is available for all events.
+This variable is highly streamlined for information collected in 2013 - 2021, and less so for older data.
 For such older data, abbreviations such are used.
-The most frequent are: R: Reuters News, BBC: BBC Monitoring AP: Associated Press Newswires AFP: Agence France Presse, X: Xinhua DOW: Dow Jones Wires source_office The name of the organizations publishing the source materials.
-Note that this variable is only available for data collected for 2013 - 2016, and for recently revised events.
+The most frequent are: R: Reuters News, BBC: BBC Monitoring AP: Associated Press Newswires AFP: Agence France Presse, X: Xinhua DOW: Dow Jones Wires text source_office The name of the organizations publishing the source materials.
+Note that this variable is available for all data collected after 2014, for most data collected in 2013 and for recently revised events.
 For older data, the field is empty.
 Note that an empty field does not mean information on the source is missing; reference to the source material is always available in the source_article field, for every event. text source_date The dates the source materials were published.
-Note that this variable is only available for data collected for 2013 - 2016, and for recently revised events.
+Note that this variable is available for all data collected after 2014, for most data collected in 2013 and for recently revised events.
 For older data, the field is empty.
-Note that an empty field does not mean text information on the source is missing; reference to the source material is always available in the source_article field, for every event. source_headline The titles of the source materials. text Note that this variable is only available for data collected for 2013 - 2016, and for recently revised events.
+Note that an empty field does not mean information on the source is missing; reference to the source material is always available in the source_article field, for every event. text source_headline The titles of the source materials. text Note that this variable is available for all data collected after 2014, for most data collected in 2013 and for recently revised events.
 For older data, the field is empty.
 Note that an empty field does not mean information on the source is missing; reference to the source material is always available in the source_article field, for every event. source_original The name or type of person or organization from which the information about the event originates in the original report.
 May be empty where coder did not identify original source. string(9999) e.g. "police", "Lt.
 Col. Johnson", "eyewitnesses", "rebel spokesman".